-In this selection from his first interview with Paul Stillwell at the U.S. Naval Institute on 27 December 1991, Admiral Forbes discusses his experiences aboard USS Barton (DD-722) in 1946 during the Bikini Atomic Bomb tests of Operation Crossroads.
+In this selection from his first interview with Paul Stillwell at the U.S. Naval Institute on 27 December 1991, Admiral Forbes discusses his experiences on board the USS Barton (DD-722) in 1946, during the Bikini Atomic Bomb tests of Operation Crossroads.

 Admiral Forbes: From December 24, 1945, until January 3, 1946, I had the duty, solid, on that destroyer.
 Oh, well.
 It was great.
 I really enjoyed my destroyer duty.